From 21 September 1999, a discount of the amount of the capital gain on which income tax is paid is available when the following conditions are met:

 - the CGT asset was owned for at least 12 months, excluding the days of acquisition and sale

 Individuals are entitled to a discount of 50%.
-A move to increase the discount by 10% (to 60%) is being considered as an incentive for resident for investors in Affordable Housing from 1 Jan 2018.
+An increase in the discount by 10% (to 60%) is provided as part of an incentive for individual resident investors in Affordable Housing from 1 Jan 2018 (subject to passage of legislation).

 Complying Super Funds are entitled to a discount of 33⅓%